 It’s been several years since I’ve been able to go to Las Vegas and see the Cubs play a spring training game there.
-I didn’t make it to Vegas this weekend either but Saturday night I was in a high-stakes No Limit Texas Hold-Em tournament.
-Actually it was low-stakes with family, but it was Texas Hold-Em.
+I didn’t make it to Vegas this weekend, but that didn’t mean I wasn’t gambling!
+Saturday night I was in a high-stakes No Limit Texas Hold-Em tournament.
+Actually it was low-stakes and with family, but it was Texas Hold-Em.

 The main reason keeping me from going on these annual Cubs Las Vegas trips, is that I’m usually announcing a split-squad game at Sloan Park while the other half of the team is playing in Vegas.
 This past weekend, the “other half of the team” in Vegas, was more like, the other 80 percent.
 Yesterday at Sloan Park we had two legitimate Cubs starting position players in the lineup – Jason Heyward and Jon Jay.
 That didn’t stop 15,411 fans from showing up to Sloan Park on a gorgeous spring day.
 However, the Cubs J-Hey and J-Jay led squad took it on the chin in Mesa, 9-4 to the Padres.